Project for Universal Management of Airways

 The term was originally used by the Vortex Approach.
 No other terms for this concept have previously been described in the literature.

-Neck Rescue: the emergency procedure for urgently restoring airway patency by creating a passage for oxygen delivery between the anterior neck and trachea in the time-critical situation of insurmountable upper airway obstruction.
+Neck Rescue: the emergency procedure for urgently restoring airway patency by creating a conduit for oxygen delivery between the anterior neck and trachea (see ‘Neck Airway’ above) using a technique that can be performed rapidly enough to be suitable for management of the time-critical situation of insurmountable upper airway obstruction.

 Neck Rescue Emergency: the situation of insurmountable upper airway obstruction in which best efforts at all three core upper airway options have been unsuccessful in achieving airway success and neck rescue must be initiated.